 Hi, I’m Bri.

 Alongside running, cycling has become an important part of my life and training.
-I ride a mix of road, gravel, and mellow mountain bike terrain and value the balance it provides.
+I ride a mix of road & gravel, & love a big verty day on the bike.
+Plus, switching it up is fun!

-While I enjoy racing and the community it creates, I’m equally drawn to self-supported objectives — FKTs, peak lists, and long routes built around curiosity and exploration.
+While I enjoy racing and the community it creates, I’m equally drawn to self-supported objectives — FKTs, peak lists, and long routes that simply allow me to get out and explore an area.

 Below is a brief overview of my athletic, educational, and professional background, and the experiences that inform how I coach.